 Some links for information on the most common certifications.

 The competition for admittance to the International MD Program considers a distinction between two quota: European Citizens and Non-European Citizens.
-Each quota participates to the dedicated competition.
+Each quota participates to the dedicated competition and admission test.

 Candidates participating to the tests are ranked according to the score they obtain and the best performing are admitted according to the number of places available or each quota and to the procedures indicated in the regulations.